serolrom/Sergio/README.md

 ... and I'm currently after my ULM license.

 ... these are my ...

 ### Hobbies

+I've had a good number of them.
+I'm the kind that gets hooked by almost anything that hides some mistery that can be unveiled with practice, study and improvement.
+Some of them have lasted along the years.
+Some other were just temporary.
+But all of these have been important for me at some point.
+No particular order.

 - Have I already mentioned **Aviation**?
+This has been my deepest obsession ever, and at my mid-forties, I'm so happy to be able to practice it both simulated and the real deal.
-- Guitar (I have one electric and one acoustic guitar, but my skills went rusty long ago)
+- Guitar; I have one electric and one acoustic guitar, but my skills went rusty long ago.
-- Photography
+- Archery; I used to have a [compound bow](https://en.wikipedia.org/wiki/Compound_bow) and went to a club with friends.
+- Photography.
+Yes, not only can I point and shoot, I can do it with a reflex in full-manual mode and get pic I want the way I want.
+I currently own a [Canon EOS 50D](https://en.wikipedia.org/wiki/Canon_EOS_50D).
+I can then process my photographs to a good extent in Photoshop.
+I sometimes use this skill to paint liveries for flight simulators planes.
-- Cockpit gaming (meaning that, besides flight simulation, I also play other games, but most if not all of them involve some kind of driving, piloting, sailing or whatever vehicle that can be virtually handled)
+- Cockpit gaming; meaning that, besides flight simulation, I also play other games, but most if not all of them involve some kind of driving, piloting, sailing or whatever vehicle that can be virtually handled.

-You can use the [editor on GitHub](https://github.com/serolrom/website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown